Join Here | Log In

 Cancer: Inflammation and SPMs

-• Researchers are looking at the use of resolvins prior to surgery or chemotherapy to prevent metastasis from occurring due to micro-metastases escape.[ref]
+• Researchers are looking at the use of resolvins prior to surgery or chemotherapy to prevent metastasis from occurring due to micro-metastase escape.[ref]

 • Other research points to positive outcomes using pro-resolving factors along with cancer treatment to prevent cancer cells from being available to move through the bloodstream or lymphatic system.[ref]

 Increasing DHA/EPA in the diet, along with decreasing omega-6 fatty acids, reduces the viability of breast cancer cells in cell studies.
 The current Western diet averages a ratio of up to 20:1 for omega-6:omega-3 intake, which is many-fold higher than the ratio was historically.
 Changing that ratio in breast cancer cell lines to 1:1 omega-6:EPA/DHA stopped cancer growth.[ref]
-Keep in mind, this is a cell study that gives us a mechanism of action, rather than a cancer cure-all.
+Keep in mind that this is a cell study pointing to a mechanism of action and not a cure-all.

 Resolvin D1 and D2 have been shown in cell studies to inhibit the proliferation of prostate cancer.[ref]